-As a substitute myself, I found that knowing the names of students in the room was key to the success of my day.
+When I was a substitute, I found that knowing the names of students in the room was key to the success of my day.
 Students of all ages will test the will of even the best substitute teachers and knowing the names of the students in the room provided immediate authority when speaking with and getting to know students.

 PRO tip: leave a little note on the seating chart as to who the trustworthy and helpful students might be.
 These students can help pass out supplies and will be happy to step up if the sub finds themselves in a little pickle with a difficult student.

 This includes your teaching schedule, the school’s bell schedule, room numbers, and helpful notes for navigating the building.
 My admin gives us this information in about four different papers.
-Having it all on one master sheet for your sub will save them time, especially if the environment is new to them.
+Having it all on one master sheet for your sub will save them so much time especially if the environment is new to them.
 Nobody likes to get left with a mess or be in the middle of a sentence while everyone walks out because the bell rang.
-And if you teach in multiple rooms as I do, be sure they know where they need to be and when.
+And if you teach in multiple rooms like I do, be sure they know where they need to be and when.

 High School Art Room Classroom Management: